ianl-dev/featured/README.md

-# rockit
+# Welcome

-Hey friend,
+Hello,

 Thanks for stopping by.
-In this repository, you'll find my projects on programming.
-I want to share my work here because, back in high school, I had to re-create my first game on Processing from scratch because I forgot to back up my code.
-Ironically, it was an RPG that let players re-live their high school life (in my case, re-writing most of my codes).
-I learned my lesson the hard way and have since decided to post my future projects in a safer place, like Github!
+Here, you'll find three of my programming projects in python.
+The first project, Flipping Election, explores how close a presidential election is by treating the election as a knapsack problem to be optimized.
+The second project, Modern Blackjack, provides a text-based approach to playing blackjack.
+Lastly, Game of Go is an on-going effort to building a ML-trained Go bot.

-However, that idea didn't really come together till now, after my first semester at MIT.
-Now that I have gotten all my stars on Codingbat and passed some levels on the Python Challenge, I felt more confident to share my work with you.
-These projects were critical to my growth as a programmer, and I hope you'll enjoy reading through them.
+These projects are critical to my growth as a programmer, and I hope you'll enjoy your stay.

 Warm regards,
 Ian